Why it is preferable to buy a diamond before it is set?

 GIA’s D-Z color scale for diamonds has set the standards for color grading.
 The normal color spectrum stretches from the lowest color Z to the highest color D. In fact, the less color a diamond shows the more valuable it is.
 Like a drop of pure water, a perfectly colorless diamond has no hue at all.
 In order to see the true body color of a diamond you have to be able to inspect it by itself and preferably against a white background under a diamond table light.
 The color of a diamond set in a ring will be influenced by the color of the metal.

 Diamond graders examine the nature, number, size and position of imperfections and how they affect the appearance of the diamond.
-The higher the clarity the more valuable a diamond becomes.
+The higher the clarity of diamond the more valuable a diamond becomes.
 Traditionally this is done with loose diamonds.
 When mounted, imperfections can be hidden or invisible.
 Therefore you cannot fully appreciate the true clarity features of the diamond.

 The diamond is the center piece of the ring and also where most of your money will be invested.
 You should therefore always prefer to buy a loose diamond over a set one.
 You can then choose a beautiful diamond setting separately.
 If you still decide to buy a ready-to-go engagement ring, make sure to see proper certification (which you should in any case) and don’t hesitate to ask all the questions you have.
 At DiamondNet we are proud to be able to offer you both buying options.